 There were no significant differences in demographic data, such as age, sex, height, body weight, and body mass index, in the study groups.
 There were no significant differences between the two groups in the first small bowel measurements.
 When small bowel lengths obtained in the second and third measurements were compared, the non-stretched group had significantly smaller values than the stretched group (Table 1).

 Another critical point that led to the present study is the question of whether or not to stretch the bowel during measurement.
 Stretching the elastic small bowel segments can result in longer length values measured in the same bowel.
-Underhill evaluated small bowel length measurements before and after stretching in cadavers and determined that the small bowel length increased by 4% in bodies that had been refrigerated for 1 to 3 days (13).
+Underhill has evaluated small bowel length measurements before and after stretching in cadavers and determined that the small bowel length is increased by 4% in bodies refrigerated for 1 to 3 days (13).
 Considering that stretching alters small bowel length values even in the tissue that has lost most of its elasticity and tone, this can be expected to pose an even greater challenge in the living tissue.
-Some studies in the literature have not addressed the issue of tension at all (5, 9, 12, 14).
+Some studies in the literature have not addressed the issue of tension at all (5,9,12,14).

-When Guzman et al. (17) stated that no surgeon would operate on a perfectly healthy person, they could not imagine a study where bowel length was measured in healthy subjects.
+When Guzman et al. have stated that no surgeon would operate on a perfectly healthy person, they could not imagine a study where bowel length was measured in healthy subjects (17).
 One of the main points that make the present study valuable is that all measurements were taken from completely healthy liver donors.
 Furthermore, all measurements were performed by the same surgeon, thereby reducing subjective factors in the measurement technique.

 Ethics committee approval was received for this study from the Ethics Committee of İnönü University School of Medicine.

 Written informed consent was obtained from patients who participated in this study.